-You can plead guilty or no contest, pay your traffic ticket fine, and deal with the penalties, or you can plead not guilty and fight the ticket in court.
+You can plead "guilty or "no contest," pay your traffic ticket fine, and deal with the penalties, or you can plead "not guilty" and fight the traffic ticket in court.

-NOTE: Some citations state whether a driver must appear in court, regardless of how he wants to plead.
+NOTE: Some traffic citations state whether you must appear in court, regardless of how you want to plead.

 (Plead Guilty or No Contest)

 - Have a violation on your driving record.